Skip to content

 Startup Repair automatically detects and fixes common boot issues without any data loss.

-We tested this on a Windows 10 PC with a corrupted BCD.
-Startup Repair fixed the issue on the first attempt.
+On a Windows 10 PC with a corrupted BCD, Startup Repair often fixes the issue on the first attempt.
 Microsoft’s Windows recovery options are the live source for built-in repair paths before you rebuild boot files manually.

 If you’re having trouble accessing the recovery environment, check our guide on how to repair Windows 10 without a CD.